 Globalization is a strange phenomenon.

-Just to underscore how complicated borders can get in this region, it turns out Azerbaijan shares a border with Turkey, which is right here:
+Just to underscore how complicated borders can get in this region, it turns out Azerbaijan shares a border with Turkey.
+To find it, locate the city Heydarabad on the north tip of the autonomous region of Naxçivan.
+There’s a sliver of land to the northwest which is not labeled Armenia or Iran … and that’s Turkey.

 Mustafa Kemal Atatürk, the one who united modern Turkey after the fall of the Ottoman Empire after World War I, made some kind of deal with the powers-that-be to get this border.